 The relationship between a pastor and the people is one that should be grounded in every Christian grace but also crowned, in a special way, with joy and love.
 The Apostle Paul shows his pastoral heart to the church in Corinth when he said: “And I wrote as I did, so that when I came I might not suffer pain from those who should have made me rejoice, for I felt sure of all of you, that my joy would be the joy of you all.
 For I wrote to you out of much affliction and anguish of heart and with many tears, not to cause you pain but to let you know the abundant love that I have for you” (2 Corinthians 2:3-4).

-Tragically, that relationship can easily be shattered.
+Tragically, as pastors shepherd the flock, that relationship can easily be shattered.
 We’ve heard and read of the abuse—physical, spiritual, emotional and sexual—that some have suffered at the hands of a wily pastor.
 The very man entrusted with knowing, feeding, leading and protecting the sheep of Jesus’ flock has the potential to do untold damage.
 If Robert Murray M’Cheyne was right when he said, “A holy minister is an awful weapon in the hand of God,” then equally true is that a manipulative, deceitful or prideful minister is an awful weapon in the hand of Satan.

 Without minimizing that, however, it’s also true that this relationship can easily be shattered from the other side.
 The sad reality is that sometimes sheep become hurtful and bully the shepherd.
 Now, just to be clear, I’m not passive aggressively speaking of myself.
 Words would fail me to adequately describe the way in which the congregation I serve has loved me and my family.
 Truly, they are my joy and crown (Philippians 4:1).
 But I know pastors—some who are good friends—who daily feel beat up, hurt, manipulated, neglected and even tortured by wily sheep.